This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 It fascinates me that in China, centuries ago, they discovered the benefits of lactic acid bacteria and yeast to improve gut health – Kombucha.

 And then, in the seventies, Dr. Higa in Japan used these two microorganisms (and purple algae) to create EM® and the Bokashi concept.
-I wonder if the one was a seed to the other or whether it is coincidental?
+I wonder if the one was a seed to the other, or is it coincidental?

-While Bokashi is often referred to as a composting procedure, bokashi is the Japanese term for fermentation.
+While Bokashi is often called a composting procedure, bokashi is the Japanese term for fermentation.
 The bokashi process produces fermented kitchen food scraps.
 The benefit of this action is the organic waste is loaded with effective microorganisms.

 Dr. Higa’s proven hypothesis was that non-pathogenic (neutral) microorganisms would become beneficial if the cohort of microorganisms were inoculated with effective microorganisms.
 The abundance of effective microorganisms would irradicate pathogenic organisms.